tlevine/multisensory-data-zipfian/data-dessert/readme.md

 * a tablecloth (on a table) that I can draw the map on
 * an area on the floor that I can put masking tape on

+Assembly process

+1. Tom explains the process.
+2. While Tom explains the process, someone passes out recipes, one per person.
+3. When the explanation is explained, people go to the table corresponding to their type of cookie.
+Each table has the one type of cookie and all of the toppings.
+4. People assemble their cookies.
+5. People put the cookies on the map.
+6. We discuss the map and take a picture.
+7. Then we eat.

+Utencils

+We have four tables.
+At each table, we need

+* A knife
+* Two spoons
+* Three spatulas

 ## Calculating amounts
 For the proportions of the cakes, consider this